cobwebch/external_import/Documentation/Administration/ArrayPath/Index.rst

 The special segment :code:`*` can be included in the path.
-It indicates that all values selected up to that point should be looped on and the condition following the :code:`*` applied to each of them (using :code:`*` without a condition is meaningless).
+It indicates that all values selected up to that point should be looped on and the condition following the :code:`*` applied to each of them (the :code:`*` without a condition is useful when wanting to loop on an array with numerical indices).
 This will effectively filter the currently selected elements.
 Further segments in the path are applied only to that resulting set.

 .. note::